top of page

 In addition to democracy, liberalism prescribes “limiting the intervention of the State and public powers” to protect freedom and enshrine tolerance into the law.
 The key to understanding the liberal outlook on state intervention lies in the word “limited” – as opposed to “widespread” or “nonexistent.”

-For example, in liberal societies like Spain and the United States, the police need judicial approval to search homes or detain suspects.
+For example, in liberal societies like Spain and the United States, the police need judicial approval to search homes or detain suspects of crimes.
 This cautious approach ensures individual rights are protected, balancing the need for government intervention with the risk of overreach.
-While liberals are conservative when delegating power to the government and cautiously contemplate government intervention, they simultaneously view government as a “crucial instrument for amelioration of social inequities.”
+While liberals are conservative when delegating power to the government and cautiously contemplate government intervention, they simultaneously view government as having "a crucial role in relieving social inequities."

 The U.S. Civil Rights Act of 1964